 The field of Early Childhood Education is concerned with the development and learning of children from birth through age eight.
 Our concentration/program focuses on early children education through a theoretical orientation which places early childhood education within broader social, historical, political, and cultural contexts.
 Coursework provides a context for students to critically examine early education and child care.
 Themes of bilingual and multicultural education and care, critical thinking, and reflective teaching are infused throughout the Early Childhood coursework.
 Early Childhood Education is an exciting and dynamic field in which standards for teachers are being raised and career opportunities are constantly developing.

-The Learning Design and Technologies Specialization at New Mexico State University provides educators with the knowledge, skills & disposition to use technology to meet the learning needs of a diverse society.
+The Education and Design in Learning Technology concentration/program at New Mexico State University provides educators with the knowledge, skills & disposition to use technology to meet the learning needs of a diverse society.